Defining Green Building Objectives

 Cost will always be a factor in every building decision.
 However, visionary green builders consider not only current construction costs, but also long-term cost offsets.
 While some green building tactics and material choices cost slightly more than conventional scourge-the-earth construction, the long-term benefits of green building often reap greater financial rewards.

-For example, choosing energy-efficient double-pane windows, up-grade insulation materials, skylights for natural lighting, or reflective roofing materials adds to the initial cost of construction.
+For example, choosing energy-efficient double-pane windows (purchased locally), up-grade insulation materials, skylights for natural lighting, or reflective roofing materials adds to the initial cost of construction.
 However, these energy-conscious additions slash operating costs over the lifetime of the building, while improving the comfort of the inhabitants.

 Choosing a cheaper, less eco-friendly building material may save a little now, but cost far more in operation.